openedx/edx-platform/doc/testing.md

 We use [Lettuce](http://lettuce.it/) for acceptance testing.
 Most of our tests use [Splinter](http://splinter.cobrateam.info/) to simulate UI browser interactions.
-Splinter, in turn, uses [Selenium](http://docs.seleniumhq.org/) to control the browser.
+Splinter, in turn, uses [Selenium](http://docs.seleniumhq.org/) to control the Chrome browser.

 **Prerequisite**: You must have [ChromeDriver](https://code.google.com/p/selenium/wiki/ChromeDriver) installed to run the tests in Chrome.